Northcote Road, Takapuna - Road layout improvements Northcote Road, Takapuna - Road layout improvements

 This project is going ahead, but we are writing to let you know about the new construction date.

-This project now has a construction date for late July-early August depending on the weather.
+This project now has a construction date for late February to April depending on the weather.

 In March 2021, we proposed changes to reduce traffic congestion on Northcote Road, Takapuna.
 The section of Northcote Road between the State Highway 1 and Taharoto Road is an important corridor serving Milford, Takapuna, Forrest Hill, Northcote and Sunnynook as the key motorway access in the AM and PM peak periods.
 On average, Northcote Road carries 38,000 vehicles per day, so we have proposed these improvements to keep the road moving.